RicardoChaseCo/Small_Community_Marketplace/README.md

 * pytest for automated and continuous testing on our database implementations
 * pytest fixtures and Model Bakery for reusable test scripts
 * Locust and django-silk for performance testing
-* gunicorn for production mode server
+* gunicorn for production mode web server

 <br>